Timeless Histories: Quantum Measurement and the Maximum Entropy Principle: Measurement postulates and the decoherence program

-An important development in understanding the nature of quntum-to-classical transition was the decoherence paradigm, pioneered by H. Zeh \cite{zeh1970} and brought to prominence in the 1990s thanks to works by W. Zurek and others \cite{Joos1985,Zurek_PT,Hartle,schlosshauer2007decoherence}.
-Within the decoherence program, one considers a regular unitary evolution of an extended quantum system that contains, in addition to $\mathcal {S+A}$, another subsystem called Bath or Environment ($\mathcal {E}$).
-This evolution typically leads to the vanishing of the off-diagonal terms of the reduced density operator of $\mathcal {S+A}$ subsystem, in a certain basis that depends on the form of coupling.
-Since that result formally coincides with von Newmann's Process 1 applied to that subsystem, it may be interpreted as an {\it effective WFC}.
-Of course, this does not imply a true WFC in extended $\mathcal {S+A+E}$ system since the evolution is strictly unitary.
-The decoherence also does not result in a specific outcome of a quantum measurement process, only in the vanishing of interference between different outcomes.
+An important development in understanding the nature of the quantum-to-classical transition was the decoherence paradigm, pioneered by H.~Zeh \cite{zeh1970} and brought to prominence in the 1990s thanks to the works by W.~Zurek and others \cite{Joos1985, Zurek_PT, Hartle, schlosshauer2007decoherence}.
+Within the decoherence program, classicality is no longer imposed through an external classical apparatus; instead, one considers a regular unitary evolution of an extended quantum system that contains, in addition to $\mathcal {S+A}$, another subsystem called the Bath or Environment ($\mathcal {E}$).
+As a starting point, consider the expanded $\mathcal {S+A+E}$ quantum system described by the following Hamiltonian: